 The Cultural Activities Office of the Deanship for Student Affairs provides activities for the cultural development of students and the campus community.
 These include concerts, conferences, dances, lectures, films, variety shows, and plays offered throughout the academic year.
-Art exhibits are displayed at the main building.
-Leading local painters and sculptors have exhibited their work on campus.

 OTHER SERVICES AND ACTIVITIES